| | | | |

 1 Teaspoon of Peppermint Extract (Optional) – I did not add this.

 In a medium saucepan over medium heat, combine the white mint wafers and heavy cream.
 Stir continuously until the wafers have completely melted.
-Stir in the half & half and vanilla.
+Add in the half & half and vanilla.
 Stir occasionally until heated through.

 You can put it in a crock pot at this point to keep warm.
 It is just the right amount of mint – not too strong.